AE 550 ONL - Nonlinear Aeroelasticity

 Integrated fundamental treatment of the physical and mathematical aspects of nonlinear aeroelasticity.
 Fluid-solid interactions of unsteady aerodynamics and flexible structures and their components with applications to air-space-land vehicles, wind mills, solar sails, and gossamer structures.
 Physical and mathematical modeling; solution protocols to nonlinear problems; self-excited nonlinear oscillators; torsional divergence, loss of stability and control due to structural flexibility; chordwise and un-symmetric bending; viscous and structural damping, motion control; straight and swept-wind flutter; stall divergence and flutter; panel flutter; aerodynamic noise; chaotic motion; gust loads; limit cycles.
 Course Information: Prerequisite: AE 451.

-Restricted to online non-degree, online MCS, online MSME, online MSCEE, and online MSAE students.
+Restricted to online grad non-degree, online MCS, online MSAE, online MSME, and online MSCE students.
+Center for Innovation in Teaching & Learning (CITL) restrictions and assessments apply, see http://online.illinois.edu.
 For more details on this course section, please see http://engineering.illinois.edu/online/courses/.
-Non-Degree students may enroll on a space-available basis with consent of Program Coordinator, Staci McDannel (firstname.lastname@example.org).
+Non-Degree students may enroll on a space-available basis with consent of Program Coordinator, Staci Tankersley (email@example.com).

 Academic Program Restrictions: